 This website looks at the men (Naval Reservists, Armed Forces personnel, Merchant Seamen, former crewmen of the White Star Line) who died in the sinking.
 The official figure from The Admiralty for the number of fatalities is 349 (some unofficial sources say 354).
-Of these, 69 are buried in St Mura’s cemetery, Fahan and 2 are buried in Cockhill cemetery, Buncrana, county Donegal, near the site of the tragedy.
-A few were brought by their families to be buried near their homes.
+Of these, 68 are buried in St Mura’s cemetery, Fahan (according to the memorial inscription), 69 according to contemporary newspaper accounts, and 2 are buried in Cockhill cemetery, Buncrana, county Donegal, near the site of the tragedy.
+On inspecting the burial record book for St Mura’s we see that the number of men buried there was amended to 73 at a later date.
+This corresponds with the local civil register of deaths in May 1917 where four unidentified men are recorded as having died on 26th January 1917 at sea, from “shock and exposure”.
+A few men were brought by their families to be buried near their homes.
 Sadly many of the men have no graves, as they were never found.
 They are commemorated on WW1 war memorials: on the Beaumont-Hamel (Newfoundland) memorial, The Somme, France; Chatham Naval memorial, Kent, England; Plymouth Naval Memorial, Devon and Portsmouth Naval Memorial, Hampshire, England, as well as a number of local WW1 memorials.
 No single memorial brings together all of the men who lost their lives on The Laurentic.

 In this project we have attempted to expand on the few details provided on the existing memorials to give a better understanding of the lives of those who died.
 By drawing together information from a variety of sources – from newspaper archives, military service records, census returns, and where possible personal family archives and oral history – we have tried to build portraits, however fragmentary, of the civilian lives of these men.
 These portraits vary in depth, but can perhaps still teach us something of this generation of men and how this event affected their loved ones.